 Lots of users report the no Wi-Fi after Windows 10 Fall Creators Update issue.
 If you also come across the no Wi-Fi problem after installing Windows 10 Fall Creators Update, don’t be frustrated.
 Below are 4 methods to help you fix the Windows 10 Fall Creators Update no Wi-Fi available issue.

-The no Wi-Fi after Windows 10 Anniversary Update issue can often be caused by outdated or broken wireless network drivers.
+The no Wi-Fi after Windows 10 Fall Creators Update issue can often be caused by outdated or broken wireless network drivers.
 Therefore, you need to repair or update your Wi-Fi drivers.
 To do it, you could use a widely-used professional driver download and update utility tool like Driver Talent, which could successfully search for and download and install the most compatible Wi-Fi drivers in seconds.
 No viruses.
 No pop-up ads.

 Click the button below to get Driver Talent directly.

 Below are 3 easy steps to use Driver Talent to download and update your wireless adapter driver for Windows 10 Fall Creators Update instantly.